Prabhat-amgain/PhishShield_Phishing-Detection-in-Emails-Using-Lightweight-Machine-Learning-Models/README.md

 The set of ligitimate emails are also obtained fron same opensource service.Some of them are also obtained from our(the team) personal emails.

-The above mentioned datasets are uploaded to the '[DataFiles](  HYA DATSET HALNE GITHUB MA PUSH GAREKO )' folder of this repository.
+The above mentioned datasets are uploaded to the https://github.com/Prabhat-amgain/PhishShield/blob/main/Data%20Files/cleanformodels.csv

 ## Members
 Sushovan Bikram Shahi